braintree/pg_ha_migrations/README.md

 ```

 > **Note:**
 > - This method performs a full table scan to validate that no NULL values exist in the column.
-While no exclusive lock is held for this scan, oon large tables the scan may take a long time.
+While no exclusive lock is held for this scan, on large tables the scan may take a long time.
 > - The method runs multiple DDL statements non-transactionally.
 Validating the constraint can fail.
 In such cases an exception will be raised, and an INVALID constraint will be left on the table.

 If you want to avoid a full table scan and have already added and validated a suitable CHECK constraint, consider using [`safe_make_column_not_nullable_from_check_constraint`](#safe_make_column_not_nullable_from_check_constraint) instead.